Scale-free chaos in the 2D harmonically confined Vicsek model: Scale-free chaos phase transition

 where $\theta(x)$ is the Heaviside unit step function, $M\approx 70000$, and $C_q(r)$ is the generalized correlation function. $D_0$, $D_1$ and $D_2$ are the box counting (capacity) dimension, the information dimension and the correlation dimension, respectively.
 As we vary $q$, different regions of the attractor will determine $D_q$. $D_\infty$ corresponds to the region where the points are mostly concentrated, while $D_{-\infty}$ is determined by the region where the points have the least probability to be found.
 If $D_q$ is a constant for all $q$, the CM trajectory will visit different parts of the attractor with the same probability and the point density is uniform in the Poincar\'e map.
 This type of attractor is called trivial, whereas a non constant $D_q$ characterizes a nontrivial attractor with multifractal structure.
 Fig.~\ref{fig8}(b) shows that the box-counting dimension $D_0$ and $D_q$ for $q>0$ undergo a downward trend with increasing $N$ (decreasing $\beta_c$).
 Then the dimension of the more commonly visited sites of the attractor decreases.
 The chaotic attractor remains multifractal when $\beta\to 0$ as $N\to\infty$ and chaos disappears: different time scales persist \cite{cen10}.

 As explained above, $\beta_c=$argmin$_\beta\tau_{k_c}(\beta;\eta,N)$, where $\tau_{k_c}$ is the minimum correlation time given by the solution of Eq.~\eqref{eq12} for fixed $\eta$ and $N$.
 At $\beta_c$, the correlation length and the size of the swarm are proportional for different values of $N$ as shown by Fig.~\ref{fig9}(a).
 This indicates that the chaotic attractor of the HCVM is scale free for the curve $\beta_c(\eta;N)$.
-Fig.~\ref{fig10}(a) shows the curve $\beta_c(\eta)$ for $N=100$.

 Figs.~\ref{fig9}(b) and \ref{fig9}(c) show that, for increasing $N\to\infty$, correlation length and susceptibility scale with $\beta=\beta_c$ (with $\lim_{N\to\infty}\beta_c(\eta;N)= 0$) following the power laws \eqref{eq10a} with critical exponents $\nu=0.30\pm 0.02$ and $\gamma=0.78\pm0.05$, respectively.
 While the correlation length and time are calculated using numerical simulations of the HCVM on the critical curve $\beta_c(\eta;N)$, the susceptibility does not tend to a definite value as $N$ increases due to the very small values of $\beta_c$ for large $N$ (which are much smaller for the 2D HCVM than the corresponding values for the 3D HCVM).
 To fix this problem of the 2D HCVM, we recall that the scale-free-chaos phase transition in the 3D HCVM has an extended critical region which collapses to $\beta=0$ at the same rate for all values of the noise as $N\to\infty$ \cite{gon23}.
 The critical curve with larger values of $\beta$ is $\beta_m(\eta;N)$, corresponding to the local maximum of the susceptibility $\chi$ with respect to $\beta$ (at fixed $N$ and noise) calculated as in $\chi$ in Equations~\eqref{eq8}, $\chi=Q(r_0)$, or as $\chi=\max_k\hat{C}(k,0)$ \cite{gon23}.
 The curve $\beta_m(\eta;N)$ is also scale free and it yields scaling laws as in Equations~\eqref{eq10}.
 Figs.~\ref{fig10}(a) and \ref{fig10}(b) illustrate that the power law Eq.~\eqref{eq10a} for the susceptibility $\chi=Q(r_0)$ at $\beta=\beta_m$.
 Moreover, Fig.~\ref{fig9}(d) shows that the curves $\beta_c$ and $\beta_m$ tend toward $\beta=0$ at the same rate: $\beta_c/\beta_m\to 0.035$ as $N\to\infty$.
 Thus, we calculate the critical exponent of the susceptibility using $\beta_m(\eta;N)$ instead of $\beta_c(\eta;N)$, thereby obtaining Fig.~\ref{fig9}(c).